 The Stead Family Department of Pediatrics has inpatient and outpatient facilities in the University of Iowa Stead Family Children's Hospital.
 Additional outpatient facilities are located at Iowa River Landing in Coralville.

 The pediatric inpatient service has approximately 189 beds, and more than 60,000 patients are seen each year in the general, specialty, continuity care, and field clinics and in the University's Emergency Department.
-The Center for Disabilities and Development provides resources for children with developmental disabilities, cerebral palsy, or mental retardation.
+The Center for Disabilities and Development provides resources for children with intellectual or developmental disabilities and cerebral palsy.

 The department maintains a number of laboratories that perform both clinical and research studies.